|(Moab Job Diagnostics)|

 The mdiag -j command provides detailed information about the state of jobs Moab is currently tracking.
 This command also performs a large number of sanity and state checks.
 The job configuration and status information, as well as the results of the various checks, are presented by this command.
-The command gathers information from the Moab cache which prevents it from interrupting the scheduler, but the --blocking option can be used to bypass the cache and interrupt the scheduler.
 If the -v (verbose) flag is specified, additional information about less common job attributes is displayed.
 If --flags=policy is specified, information about job templates is displayed.

 If used with the -t <partition> option on a running job, the only thing mdiag -j shows is if the job is running on the specified partition.
 If used on job that is not running, it shows if the job is able to run on the specified partition.